MFA in Creative Writing

 Even before Eudora Welty set foot on campus, there was a long tradition of good writing, as evidenced by the literary societies and student magazines of her day.
 Miss Welty wrote and drew cartoons for The Spectator, which would later become the student newspaper.
 Other student magazines included Meh Lady and Ephemera, and the current undergraduate magazine The Dilettanti.
 We look forward to producing a new biannual national online journal Ponder Review, edited by students in the MFA program.
 Our first issue is due in June.
 We have also taken on the annual publication of Poetry South, publishing Issue 8 in December 2016.

 Everyone knows that graduate school can be expensive, and going into much debt to attain a degree in creative writing is rarely a wise investment.
 The W is committed to making the MFA in Creative Writing an affordable and attainable option.
 As a state sponsored university, the W is able to offer its graduate programs at a very competitive tuition.
-Students in the neighboring states of Alabama, Tennessee, Arkansas, and Louisiana, as well as W alumni and family members, are eligible to apply at the in-state rate.
-Other students may also qualify, so please inquire about a waiver of the out-of-state fee.
+All students in our graduate programs qualify for a waiver of the out-of-state fee.